 Start using the module to obtain and work with location updates, such as getting a user location or simulating locations.

-Create your own engine
+Create your own provider

 Use your own services to record locations, or develop your own custom simulated location updates.